 There’s, of course, an exhibit dedicated to banjo-loving comedian Steve Martin, who visited the facility in 2019 and donated one of his banjos.
 Other banjo players such as Roy Clark and Pete Seeger are also featured.

 Margie Smith-Robbins, the museum’s assistant administrator, told 60 Days USA during our March 2023 visit that the facility plays an important role because “the history of the banjo would be lost without us.”

 She said most visitors are people who don’t play the banjo.
 Many see the museum as they walk by or notice it on a map or social media post.
 She said most are intrigued by the role the banjo has played.

 “They’re surprised about the evolution of the instrument,” Smith-Robbins said.

 Mantle was born in the small town of Spavinaw, Oklahoma, in 1931.
 However, the Hall of Fame baseball star who played 18 seasons for the New York Yankees was well known for his Oklahoma roots, hence the honors here.

 The downtown area also has streets named after native sons Johnny Bench, a Hall of Fame catcher for the Cincinnati Reds, and Joe Carter, an outfielder who played the bulk of his career with the Toronto Blue Jays.

-We park our virtual vehicle here to end Day 9.
+We park here to end Day 9.
 Tomorrow, another swath of Oklahoma awaits us.